Celebrating suicide prevention work across Glasgow

 Mental Health Network and Police Scotland

 Network staff recently delivered safeTALK training to officers within Police Scotland Greater Glasgow, followed by open discussions about improving responses to people in distress.
+Members used their own lived experience in the hope that sharing knowledge can make this experience better for others.

 Local Mental Health and Wellbeing Networks